microsoft/codespace-features/src/external-repository/NOTES.md

 This would clone the repository to `/workspaces/ado-repos` during the Prebuild process using the PAT stored in a Codespaces secret.
-At runtime, when a user opens the Codespace the `workspaceFolder` feature would open VS Code to this folder automatically and it would be configured to prompt the user to login to Azure DevOps when they try to push/fetch the repository.
+At runtime, when a user opens the Codespace the `workspaceFolder` feature would open VS Code to this folder automatically and it would be configured to prompt the user to login to Azure DevOps when they open the Codespace.

 If you want to allow your users to use their own token, then you can add this to the configuration: